EUBIToken/OpenCEX_client/help.md

 Extremely serious cryptocurrencies, such as Ethereum, may be listed without contacting the team, free of charge.

 ### Why no trading fees?
-Because we have advertisements, and trading fees are bad for liquidity.
+Because we have advertisements (in the future), and trading fees are bad for liquidity.

 ### Can you explain the 3 order types?
 1. Limit order: An order to buy or sell at a specific price or better.
 This is the only order type that comes with a minimum order size, and the only order type that is ever admitted to the order book on the Jessie Lesbian Cryptocurrency Exchange.